 Suggested watching is the film ‘Transformations’ about four cities, Calvi in Columbia; also in Kenya; Guatamala and USA; where the Spirit of God moves after unity and prayer among the leadership and the people, but at a high price.
 Today there is the same high price to pay as Stephen paid if we want the same result as in the early Church.
 (NB not sure this film is still available on the web ask churches)

-Acts of the Holy Spirit 10 – Persecution spreads the Word – Challenge Questions
+Study 10: Persecution spreads the word – Challenge Questions

 1. Read the Notes and the Bible Verses referred to in them.
 Highlight the points that ‘speak’ to you.